nvidia-holoscan/meta-tegra-holoscan/env/README.md

 > `meta-tegra-clara-holoscan-mgx/README.md` after following the `1.
 Setting up
 > the Local Development Environment` section, below.

-Also note that building a BSP for Clara Holoscan MGX requires a significant amount of resources, and at least **200GB of free disk space is required for an MGX build**.
+Also note that building a BSP for Clara Holoscan requires a significant amount of resources, and at least **200GB of free disk space is required to build**.
 See the `System Requirements` section in the main [README](../README.md) for more details.

 ## 1. Setting up the Local Development Environment